 - Invite students to write an editorial for submission to their school or local paper.

 - Have students craft persuasive speeches, either adapting their letters or starting over with new topics.
-To help them, take them through this online speechwriting workshop.
+To help them, take them through Speech Writing with Karen Finney and Lou Giansante: A Writing with Writers Activity.

-- Review students' KWL charts (PDF) to assess their ability to prepare research questions
+- Review students' KWL Chart printable to assess their ability to prepare research questions

 - Assess each student's letter for: